-- SolarWinds Network Performance Monitor (FREE TRIAL) The industry leader in network monitoring Uses SNMP routines to check on the health of network devices.
+- SolarWinds Network Performance Monitor (FREE TRIAL) The industry leader in network monitoring uses SNMP routines to check on the health of network devices.
+Download a 30-day free trial.

 - Site24x7 Website Monitoring (FREE TRIAL) Cloud-based service that monitors website performance, IT infrastructure, and application activities.

-- Server Density A cloud-based solution that monitors onsite and offsite networks, servers, and applications.
-Priced by subscription per server.
+- Server Density A cloud-based solution that monitors onsite and offsite networks, servers, and applications with additional website uptime checks from multiple locations.

-- Zabbix Free, open source network monitoring system that has an appealing interface.
+- Zabbix Free, open-source network monitoring system that has a plug-in for monitoring the availability of server farms.
 Runs on Linux.

-- Icinga 2 A popular, free network monitoring tool that runs on Linux.
+- Icinga 2 A popular, free system monitoring tool that runs on Linux.
+The server monitoring console of this system can be adapted to watch website uptime.

 The best uptime monitoring tools